ypark9/yopa.page/content/blog/2026-08-10-claude-code-cross-session-messaging.en.md

   - cross-session-messaging
 ---

 Claude Code 2.1.224 added messaging between independently running sessions.
-One session can discover another with `ListAgents` and deliver information with `SendMessage`.
+One session can discover another with `ListAgents` (also exposed through `/list-agents` and `/peers`) and deliver information with `SendMessage`.
 Unlike teammate messaging inside Agent Teams, this feature connects sessions that are already running separately.

 It does not merge their contexts.
 Each session keeps its own conversation and working directory, receiving only the message that was sent.
 That makes the feature useful when parallel work spans repositories or worktrees and a person would otherwise copy context between terminals.

 ## Check the version first

-Cross-session `SendMessage` arrived on macOS and Linux in Claude Code 2.1.224.
+Cross-session `SendMessage` arrived in Claude Code 2.1.224 for macOS, Linux, and WSL2.
+Native Windows support requires 2.1.234 or later.

 ```bash
 claude --version
 ```

 Version 2.1.225 extended it so a session can initiate a conversation by name with Remote Control sessions on another machine. `ListAgents` displays those targets as `name [ref]`.
 Use 2.1.225 or later when cross-machine messaging matters.
+The feature is not available when Claude Code is running through Amazon Bedrock, Claude Platform on AWS, Google Cloud Agent Platform, or Microsoft Foundry.

-There is no special command syntax to memorize.
-Ask Claude in natural language and it uses `ListAgents` and `SendMessage`.
+There is no special message syntax to memorize.
+Ask Claude in natural language and it uses `ListAgents` and `SendMessage`; use `/list-agents` or `/peers` when you want to inspect reachable sessions yourself.
+(The `@` mention shorthand requires a newer 2.1.232 build.)

 ```text
 Find the sessions I can reach, then send this to backend-auth: